Frequently Asked Questions

 - Complete and mail the Free Application for Federal Student Aid (FAFSA) to the processor listed on the FAFSA or complete the FAFSA on-line at www.fafsa.ed.gov The financial aid school code for UW-Green Bay is 003899.

-- Complete the admissions process and determine how many credits you are going to take.
-To be eligible for Financial Aid you must take at least 6 credits per semester or 5 credits over summer session.
+- To be eligible for Financial Aid you must take at least 6 credits per semester or over summer session

 - Starting approximately April 15 financial aid awards will be mailed, and students will have three weeks to return the Award form if they wish to decline fall semester awards.
 Spring and summer financial aid applications are processed as they are received.